Tohoku Yamagata Quaint onsen and giant snow-covered evergreens

 One of the three main brands of Japanese beef, the rich flavor and marbling of Yonezawa beef is the result of a long-term fattening method in which cows are raised on a diet of rice straw.

 Uetsu Tilia-Bark Textiles

 Uetsu shinafu is one of Japan’s three oldest textiles.
 Plainly textured, durable and water-resistant, this fabric made perfect workwear.
 Today, precious tilia-bark cloth is fashioned into accessories, including hats and obi sashes.

 Tendo Japanese Chess Pieces

 Summer is the best time to taste the area’s prized cherries or pick them yourself in Higashine.
-Join the locals in the numerous festivals held across the prefecture.
-August is peak festival season.
+Join the locals in numerous events held across the prefecture, such as the massive Hanagasa Festival.

-Festivals continue into fall with harvest-related events like the Imoni potato festival.
-Leaves turn early from late September attracting hikers to eastern Yamagata's picture-perfect mountain gorges.
+Festivals continue into fall with harvest-related events like the Imoni-kai potato festival.
+Leaves start to change color in late September, attracting hikers to eastern Yamagata's picturesque mountain gorges.

-Ski, snowshoe, visit the "snow monsters" of Yamagata at their peak in early February, or retreat from the cold at a traditional hot spring resort.
-Although cold, Yamagata remains lively in winter even when covered in snow.
+Ski, snowshoe, see towering evergreens covered in hoarfrost or retreat from the cold at a traditional hot spring resort.
+Yamagata remains lively in winter even when covered in snow.